rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 id: 68
 title: "Introducing Type Perfect to spot what PHPStan missed"
 perex: |
-    When dealing with legacy, we focus on safety by knowing the important types first.
-Code without type types cannot be refactored with Rector.
+    When dealing with legacy, we first focus on safety by knowing the important types.
+Code must have reliable type declarations to be refactored safely.

     Over time, we've been adding our custom rules to address PHPStan blind spots first.
-Today we're proud to publish them in one solid package.
+Today, we're proud to publish them in one solid package.
 ---

-These rules make skipped object types explicit, param types narrow and help you to fill more accurate object type hints. **It's easy to enable, even if your code doesn't pass level 0.**
+These rules make skipped object types explicit and param types narrow and help you to fill more accurate object type hints. **It's easy to enable, even if your code doesn't pass level 0.**

-They're easier to resolve, than getting your project to level 1.
+They're easier to resolve than getting your project to level 1.
 Their goal is to make your code instantly more solid and reliable.
 If you care about code quality and type safety, add these 10 rules to your CI.

 ## Low Hanging Fruit - Exact Instance

 There are 2 checks enabled out of the box.
-First one makes sure we don't miss a chance to use `instanceof` to make further code know about exact object type:
+The first one makes sure we don't miss a chance to use `instanceof` to make further code know about the exact object type:

 ```php
 private ?SomeType $someType = null;